-- Any student who leaves the school for appointments, etc. must obtain a note from the office indicating why they have signed out and the time of departure. - Students who become ill must contact home prior to signing out.
+Any student who leaves the school for appointments, etc. must obtain a note from the office indicating why they have signed out and the time of departure.

+- Students who become ill must contact home prior to signing out.
 Students must sign out so that the school is able to account for their absence.
-Failure to sign out when leaving school during the day will result in a record of truancy. - Students who are late because of appointments, missed buses or any other reasons must be admitted through the attendance office.
+Failure to sign out when leaving school during the day will result in a record of truancy. - Students who are late because of appointments, missed buses or any other reasons must be admitted through the attendance office. - Students cannot be signed out of a class to complete work, study or prepare for another class.
+Students that are signed out of classes by a parent are expected to leave the building.